duckietown/book-opmanual-duckiedrone/src/camera-prop-mount/overview.md

 ### Velcro strap

-Useful to secure the battery to the frame of the drone
+Useful to secure the battery to the frame of the drone.

 ```{image} ../_images/components-official/black_velcro.png
 ```